djyra/ps5-console-caffe/README.md

 Software features:
 - TV Time Management for customer sessions
 - Drinks and snacks Menu
 -  Each "booth" in caffe space represents one object on the screen
 -  Open tab billing
 -  Reporting system # TODO
 -  2 User groups - admin, employees # TODO
 -  Database viewing
 -  Visualizations # TODO

 dependencies:
-  tkinter
+  tkinter <br>
-  tkcalendar
+  tkcalendar <br>
-  samsungtvws
+  samsungtvws <br>

 Structure:
   Object-oriented, one class instance represents one PS5 and TV as a whole -> one controlling unit on monitor